Date: Tuesday, October 19, 2021

-Three prestigious, invited presenters representing each of the three MS&T organizing societies will deliver lectures during the all-conference plenary session.
-Learn more from these influential leaders in their fields.
+Three prestigious, invited presenters will deliver lectures during the all-conference plenary session on Tuesday morning.
+Come to learn more from these influential leaders in their fields.

 AIST Adolf Martens Memorial Steel Lecture

 Anil K. Sachdev, General Motors Global Research & Development, USA

 This talk will reflect briefly upon the discovery of iron and advancements over the centuries that led to its pervasive use in automotive and other demanding structural applications.
 The martensitic transformation, which became the turning point in steel metallurgy, and its endless ability to create a variety of microstructures with their unique properties, will be described.
 Finally, the potential for continued development in the iron-based system that exploits the combination of intrinsic unique material attributes with process and product design will be highlighted.

 Tresa Pollock, Alcoa Professor of Materials at the University of California, Santa Barbara